piroonj/cresil_nanocircle/README.md

 # NanoCircle
 NanoCircle is a tool developed for identifying the coordinates of both simple and chimeric circular molecules, sequenced using long-read sequencing.
 Contact Rasmus Amund Henriksen, wql443@alumni.ku.dk

-Plese refer to https://github.com/RAHenriksen/NanoCircle for the latest version of NanoCircle
+Please refer to https://github.com/RAHenriksen/NanoCircle for the latest version of NanoCircle

 ---